 To use this icebreaker as a doorway into a session or meeting about a particular topic, consider these examples.

 - For a session on team building, ask the participants to name an animal that works effectively in a team.
 Which one would you choose and why?
 (Consider ideas such as wolves that hunt in packs, lions that hunt in packs, and elephants that form protective circles to protect their young.)

 - For a meeting on strategic planning, ask your attendees which historical figure they would select, if they could choose just one, who was a master in the art of planning.
 (Consider possibilities such as Henry Ford and the assembly line, Bill Gates for the personal computer and philanthropy, or Netflix co-founder/co-CEO Reed Hastings for reshaping digital entertainment.)

 - When you meet to talk about managing change, ask your attendees to pick one momentous event that changed their life.
 Ask them why they picked that particular event.
-(Consider that your group may choose happenings such as the coronavirus pandemic, the birth of a child, or the economic crash of 2007-2009.)
+(Consider that your group may choose sensitive happenings such as the birth of a child or the economic crash of 2008.)

 The Which One Would You Choose Icebreaker—for Simple Fun

 Icebreakers don’t always need to focus on the topic of the meeting.
 You can use this simple icebreaker just for fun.
 As mentioned in the overall description of the icebreaker, you can ask your participants to choose just one of almost anything.
 These are examples from participant sessions.

 If you could be just one animal, what animal would you choose?
 Responses have included:

 - An otter, because they swim and play all day for a truly pampered life.
 They slide down rocks and are cheerful, playful, and fun-loving creatures.

 - A dog, because they are loyal, trusting, and communicate well with barking and body language.
 They provide companionship, love, and want constant attention.